Hikosaburou/zenn-content/articles/lambda-nodejs-error-handling.md

   "errorType": "Error",
   "errorMessage": "this is a error",
   "trace": [
-    "CustomError: this is a error",
+    "Error: this is a error",
     "    at Runtime.exports.handler (/var/task/index.js:9:11)",
     "    at Runtime.handleOnceNonStreaming (file:///var/runtime/index.mjs:1028:29)"
   ]